 Unwanted scents?
 Hiring a company for an HVAC spring cleaning makes sense

 Despite the fact that unpleasant air in your home could be coming from a variety of sources, by taking a proactive approach, you probably can prevent a smelly air conditioner from tainting your air quality.
-Though some do-it-yourselfers may undertake HVAC cleaning on their own, many feel unqualified for a task and hire a professional.
-It should be noted that not all HVAC contactors perform the exact same tasks during a spring tune-up, but here is some of the work that will likely be covered:
+Though some do-it-yourselfers may undertake HVAC cleaning on their own, many realize they are unqualified for the task and get an HVAC service contract with a professional.
+It should be noted that not all HVAC contractors perform the exact same tasks during a spring tune-up, but here is some of the work that will likely be covered:

 - Check thermostats – Incorrectly calibrated thermostats negatively impacts comfort and operational costs